reply-fr/sustainable-personal-accounts/README.md

 ![sustainable-personal-accounts](./media/sustainable-personal-accounts.svg)

 As a CTO/CCoE Leader/R&D Director:

 - I recognize that innovative companies distribute sandbox AWS accounts to their staff
 - I provide AWS accounts to cloud practitioners of my enterprise
 - I manage these corporate resources at scale with SPA

 As a person who benefits from a personal AWS account:

 - After authentication, I connect to my account with `AWSAdministratorAccess` permission,
 - A budget is set automatically to alert me by email,
-- Cloudbuild projects are executed on my behalf for purging cloud resources and for alignment with corporate policies.
+- CodeBuild projects are executed on my behalf for purging cloud resources and for alignment with corporate policies.

 As a DevOps in charge of SPA deployment:

 - I drive the behavior of SPA from a single YAML file with all settings,
 - I can adjust the Codebuild project used for account preparation to evolving corporate policies
 - I can adjust the Codebuild project used for account purge to evolving corporate policies